Dr Hannah Donovan

 Clinical Animal Behaviourist

-Loni is an experienced Clinical Animal Behaviourist specialising in horses, cats and dogs, having worked in the field for 20 years.
+Loni is an experienced Clinical Animal Behaviourist focusing on horses, cats and dogs, having worked in the field for 20 years.
 She gained her professional accreditation with the Animal Behaviour and Training Council via successful application to the Association of Pet Behaviour Counsellors for Full membership in all three species.
 She is also an ASAB Certificated Clinical Animal Behaviourist (CCAB) for dogs and horses and an ABTC Animal Training Instructor for Dogs.
 Loni is a Certificated member and Director of the Fellowship of Animal Behaviour Clinicians and is also a Senior Fellow of the Higher Education Academy.
 Loni holds an MSc in Applied Animal Behaviour and Welfare with Distinction from Newcastle University and a BSc(Hons) in Equine science.
 She is currently a PhD scholar at Newcastle University studying the field of positive affective state in equines and is also a lecturer in animal behaviour and welfare at a number of UK universities.
 Loni supports Donovan Veterinary Behaviour Practice with cat, dog and horse behaviour cases.

 Loni is actively engaged in research and is also an editorial board member and reviewer for a number of high impact animal behaviour and welfare journals.
 Her current research projects include equine positive affect, enrichment in equines, quality of life in equines, physiological measures of stress in equines, canine reactivity, frustration in horses, the impact of Covid-19 on companion animals, farrowing systems in pigs, piglet welfare and welfare assessment in cattle.